What is Gastric Sleeve Surgery?

 Gastric sleeve surgery or sleeve gastrectomy is a bariatric surgical procedure used to help individuals lose weight rapidly as a step in a process to keep it off.

-When undergoing this surgery, the patient will have approximately 85 percent of the stomach removed.
+When undergoing this surgery, the patient will have approximately 85% of the stomach removed.
 This will then leave a sleeve-shaped stomach in its place.

 How Does Gastric Sleeve Work?